 Today, accessible both by rail and highway from Washington, D.C., Martinsburg is more than a far-flung suburban community for the nation’s capital.
 Major employers today include a Veterans Administration Center, the West Virginia Air National Guard, the U.S. Coast Guard’s Operations Systems Center and National Maritime Center, City Hospital, Quad/Graphics, EcoLab, Orgill and Quebecor World.
 The city houses one of the two Enterprise Computing Centers for the Internal Revenue Service; and the Bureau of Alcohol, Tobacco and Firearms also has a facility near Martinsburg, as does the National Institutes of Health.

 Amtrak does not The Martinsburg station is opened and closed by the local police department, which also monitors the facility.
-Amtrak does not provide ticketing or baggage services at the Martinsburg station, which is served by two daily trains.
+Amtrak does not provide ticketing or baggage services at Martinsburg, which is served by two daily trains.